 In reality, there is no difference between any of these; they’re simply different terms for the same garment.
-That is, a short-sleeved shirt with a button front, a flat, open collar.
+That is, a short-sleeved shirt with a button front and a flat, open collar.
 It often also boasts a seasonally-appropriate print or pattern and is traditionally constructed from a light, airy fabric such as linen, cotton or Tencel.

 Why You Need One In Your Wardrobe

-In Ape’s opinion, the Cuban collar shirt is a must-have item when it comes to your summer rotation.
+In Ape’s opinion, the Cuban collar shirt is a must-have item when it comes to your warm-weather rotation.
 It’s comfortable, stylish and inhabits a space somewhere between smart and beachy, which allows it to be dressed up or down to equally glorious effect.